Upcoming Ride, Road Ride, Future Ride Patria Vandermark Upcoming Ride, Road Ride, Future Ride Patria Vandermark

 Proper bike & Equipment

-Be sure you have supplies necessary for all common mechanicals including extra derailleur hangers, a multi-tool, quick chain links, a tube, a hand pump, things to fix tubeless flats if you run tubeless, etc. You are responsible for you and your bike.
+• Be sure you have supplies necessary for all common mechanicals including extra derailleur hangers, a multi-tool, quick chain links, tubes, CO2 or hand pump, etc. You are responsible for you and your bike.
+Roads at this time of a year are a mess and flats are more common.

 RSVP to Participate in this Ride Now!